Diffusion Bridge Mixture Transports, Schr\"odinger Bridge Problems and Generative Modeling: Diffusion Bridge Mixture Transport

-We consider the iterated application of the DBM transport, specified in \cref{alg:idbm}, where at each step $i$ the initial-terminal distribution of the DBM transport is used to construct the diffusion bridge mixture for step $i + 1$.
-In \cref{thm:idbm_convegence} we establish the convergence properties of \cref{alg:idbm}.
-We assume an initial coupling given by the product measure $Γ{⊗}ϒ$, as it is trivial to sample from this distribution.
-The arguments of \cref{thm:idbm_convegence} do not rely on this choice, and alternatives are briefly considered in \cref{sec:application_gaussian}.
-As the BDBM transport is the time reversal of the DBM transport, any step $i$ of \cref{alg:idbm} can be equivalently formulated on the reverse timescale, resulting in $\RC^{(i)}$, $\RPi^{(i)}$ and $\RM^{(i)}$.
+We consider the iterated application of the DBM transport, specified by \cref{alg:idbm}.
+Starting from an initial coupling $C^{(0)}$, the initial-terminal distribution of the DBM transport of each iteration $i$ is employed to construct the diffusion bridge mixture of iteration $i + 1$.
+As the BDBM transport is the time reversal of the DBM transport, any iteration $i$ of \cref{alg:idbm} can be equivalently formulated on the reverse timescale, resulting in $\RPi^{(i)}$, $\RM^{(i)}$ and $\RC^{(i)}$.
+In \cref{thm:idbm_convergence} we establish the convergence properties of \cref{alg:idbm}.